swiftlang/swift-evolution/proposals/nnnn-span-access-shared-contiguous-storage.md

 In the C family of programming languages, memory can be shared with any function by using a pointer and (ideally) a length.
 This allows contiguous memory to be shared with a function that doesn't know the layout of a container being used by the caller.
 A heap-allocated array, contiguously-stored named fields or even a single stack-allocated instance can all be accessed through a C pointer.
 We aim to enable a similar idiom in Swift, without compromising Swift's memory safety.

-This proposal is related to two compiler features: [Nonescapable types](https://github.com/swiftlang/swift-evolution/pull/2304) (`~Escapable`,) being proposed along side, and [Compile-time Lifetime Dependency Annotations][PR-2305], which will be proposed in the following weeks.
-A precursor to this proposal was the [BufferView roadmap](https://forums.swift.org/t/66211) forum thread.
-This proposal is also related to the following proposals:
+This proposal builds on [Nonescapable types][PR-2304] (`~Escapable`,) and is a precursor to [Compile-time Lifetime Dependency Annotations][PR-2305], which will be proposed in the following weeks.
+The [BufferView roadmap](https://forums.swift.org/t/66211) forum thread was an antecedent to this proposal.
+This proposal also depends on the following proposals:

 - [SE-0426] BitwiseCopyable
 - [SE-0427] Noncopyable generics